Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Next point, hesitation.
 And you know what I’m talking about, because *allegedly* you four are Royal Marines Commandos.
 If the shit hits the fan, you’ve gotta seize the initiative.
 Yan moved sideways so fast you only grazed his shoulder from point-blank range.
 He took the initiative, and that was it.
 You’re dead."

 "Was still good to hit me at all," Yan admitted.
-"Very good speed… I have a thought."
+"Very good speed...
+I have a thought."

 Coombes gestured for him to share, and Yan spun Wilde around so he could look him directly in the eyes.
 Strange, those.
 They had squared-off, horizontal pupils, and the irises were subtly iridescent.

 "I think, hesitation is only reason my people alive now, when we meet Jooyun, fight *High-rarchy.* The gods blessed us then.
 But, I think maybe, it is hard thing to do right.
 Maybe no easy teachings.
-Each…*situation* is word, I think…each is different, yes?"
+Each...*situation* is word, I think... each is different, yes?"

 "Don’t be too charitable with them," Coombes warned.

 "I am not!
 This is for learnings, not scoldings.
 They can learn, maybe it help if they find other tribes at other stars.
 Maybe more *deathworlders* to make friends!"

 "Maybe," Coombes allowed.
 "Nevertheless: You’re here to carry out a mission, and that mission comes first.
 First contact ain’t your job.
-Obviously it’s better if you *can* make peaceful contact without hurting the mission… But that’s *only* if you can do it without hurting the mission.
+Obviously it’s better if you *can* make peaceful contact without hurting the mission...
+But that’s *only* if you can do it without hurting the mission.
 Got it?"

 Wilde and the others nodded solemnly.